microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-01.md

 The goal is to ensure that these documents are vectorized and stored in the appropriate vector store.
 Azure AI Search is recommended but feel free to use any other vector database of your preference.

-If everything works properly then the text files newly uploaded to modified in  the **government** container in Blob store should show up in the contoso documents AI Search index configured and defined in the **AZURE_AI_SEARCH_CONTOSO_DOCUMENTS_INDEX_NAME** application setting.
+If everything works properly then the text files newly uploaded to modified in  the `**government**` container in Blob store should show up in the contoso documents AI Search index configured and defined in the `**AZURE_AI_SEARCH_CONTOSO_DOCUMENTS_INDEX_NAME**` application setting.

-Likewise, updates to the **yachts** JSON records in Cosmos DB should automatically show up in the AI Search index defined in the **AZURE_AI_SEARCH_CONTOSO_YACHTS_INDEX_NAME** setting in your application settings.
+Likewise, updates to the `**yachts**` JSON records in Cosmos DB should automatically show up in the AI Search index defined in the `**AZURE_AI_SEARCH_CONTOSO_YACHTS_INDEX_NAME**` setting in your application settings.

 We need to upload documents to Azure Blob Store and Cosmos DB.

 ### Uploading Documents to Azure Blob Store
 To successfully upload the documents to blob store, you can navigate to the following folder and use the Azure CLI to upload the files.
 You may upload the files individually or in bulk.
-Here is some sample code to help you.
+Here is some sample code to help you:

 ````bash
 # Use this command to login if you have a regular subscription